Ivan Korsak: Works

 – These works are mainly on historical subjects.

 Ivan Korsak's book Your Names, Ukraine presents stories about Ukrainians who are unknown and not honored in Ukraine.
 An example is the story "The Knight of the Order of Busto de Libertador," about a Volyn landowner named Mykhailo Skybytsky.
 In 1823, a romantic Volyn man arrives in Venezuela by way of Sweden and England and becomes a volunteer in the army of Simon Bolivar.
 In the decisive battle for independence near Ayacucho against the Spanish colonizers, the soldiers under Skybytsky break through, and then achieve victory.
 For this victory Bolivar personally awards Mykhailo Skybytsky the highest military award, the Order of the Liberator Bust (Busto de Libertador).
 On his return to Ukraine he is seen as a threat to the Russian Empire, and as a result Guryev, governor of Kyiv, Volyn and Podillya, sends Mykhailo into exile in Vyatka, as directed by the emperor.
 Later ordered by the Czar to return to the Americas, Skybytsky engineered early plans for the route of the Panama Canal.

 The stories from Your Names, Ukraine are based on historical people and events.
 The author's preface is worth noting: "Type in any Internet search words such as Nobel laureate George Sharpak, and you'll get hundreds of search results, 'the French physicist, born in Poland.' " The Nobelist's real name is Heorhiy Harpak.
 He was born in Dubrovitsa (Rivne region), and his father was the owner of a brick factory, having supplied materials for many houses throughout the Polissyan part of Volyn and Rivne regions (in modern Ukraine).

 The Ukrainian land gave the world Kings and prime ministers of other countries, writers of many countries' classical literature, outstanding scientists, and Nobel Prize winners.
-And the people of this land, Ukrainians scattered throughout the world by their fate ("alien mothers, alien fields and glory" – a line from a song written by Ivan Korsak), have made significant contributions towards the achievement of world civilization.
+The people of this land, Ukrainians scattered throughout the world by their fate ("alien mothers, alien fields and glory" – a line from a song written by Ivan Korsak), have made significant contributions towards the achievement of world civilization.

 On Korsak and his historical themes, Shevchenko Prize winner Vasyl Slapchuk said, "He doesn't just add to his creative body of work, but establishes another step on the ladder of spiritual evolution – the path that every person should master, and therefore the nation as a whole."